Prukutu/AOES-CLIM-CLIM680-Unix-Files-Directories/_episodes/06-ssh-auth.md

 ### Authenticating using SSH keys

-Now you should be able to log into any of the COLA computers (not only `cola1`) without a password!
+Now you should be able to log into any of the ORC login nodes without typing a password every time!

 The process is mostly the same as what you have already done.
-For example, for `cola1`:
+For example:

 ~~~
-$ ssh -Y -l username@cola1.gmu.edu
+$ ssh -Y username@hopper.orc.gmu.edu
 ~~~
 {: .language-bash}

-If you used the manual copy method above, you may see something like this:
+If you used the `scp` or manual copy method above, you may see something like this the first time you try to login:

 ~~~
-The authenticity of host 'cola1.gmu.edu (129.174.129.11)' can't be established.
+The authenticity of host 'hopper.orc.gmu.edu (129.174.21.176)' can't be established.
 ECDSA key fingerprint is fd:fd:d4:f9:77:fe:73:84:e1:55:00:ad:d6:6d:22:fe.
 Are you sure you want to continue connecting (yes/no)?
 ~~~